New info shows omicron spread wider earlier than thought | Health

 - Belgium

 England made face coverings mandatory again on public transport and in shops, banks and hairdressers.
-And one month ahead of Christmas, the head of the U.K,'s Health Security Agency, Jenny Harries, urged people not to socialize if they don't need to.
+And one month ahead of Christmas, the head of the U.K.'s Health Security Agency, Jenny Harries, urged people not to socialise if they don't need to.

-And after COVID-19 already led to a one-year postponement of the Summer Games, Olympic organizers were beginning to worry about the February Winter Games in Beijing.
-Chinese Foreign Ministry spokesperson Zhao Lijian said omicron would “certainly bring some challenges in terms of prevention and control.”
-Japan had announced that it would ban all foreign visitors beginning Tuesday — but that turned out to be too late.
-It confirmed its first case that day, a Namibian diplomat who recently arrived from his country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)